the-trail-blazer/the-trail-blazer.github.io/docs/ground-rules.md

 ## Ground Rules

-TEMPLATE
 ____________________________________________________________________
-Mobile Punch COC
+The Trail Blazer

-How we will communicate:
+### How we will communicate:

     Slack
     Text message
     Big decisions made face to face

-Other goals:
+### Other goals:

     Maintain positivity within the group.
 If someone is having an issue please communicate it with the group.
     Talk about productivity issues.
 Plan to do something producitive daily (even just a conversation not neccesarily getting work done.)
+    Document all important converstaions.

+ ### Scrum Goals

+    1. Together have a clearly stated goal
+    2. Together agree what needs to be done and what result should look like
+    3. Together write things down and even vusualize
+    4. When doing communicate as possible much as possible
+    5. Shortly meet together everyday to see where we at
+    6. Help each other, remain as a TEAM until the end
+    7. Review the results when time comes
+    8. Review also how you worked, not what you worked on
+    9. Rinse and repeat

-Weekly Meetings:
+### Weekly Meetings:

-    Every Saturday starting on the 27th.
+    Friday's at 3pm

-Daily Scrums:
+### Daily Standup:

-    Before class we will have a daily standup.
+Daily stand ups will be held at 12:45pm unless otherwise noted

-E-Sign:
+### E-Sign:

-    Alex Benedict.
-    JR O.
-    Eve Robles
-    Travis, Decker.
+    Justin Dominguez
+    Joel Bond
+    Khizar Saleem
+    Isaac Lindland